givelively/gl_rubocop/README.md

 8. Following the authorization prompts listed by the gem command.

-9. Your changes have now been published to the rubygems registry
+9. Your changes have now been published to the rubygems registry.